William Alden Smith: RMS Titanic investigation

-After the luxury liner RMS Titanic sank in the North Atlantic on April 15, 1912, with more than 1,500 lives lost, Smith chaired Senate hearings that began at the Waldorf-Astoria Hotel in New York City the day after the survivors landed.
+After the brand new White Star liner RMS Titanic sank in the North Atlantic on April 15, 1912, with more than 1,500 lives lost, Smith chaired Senate hearings that began at the Waldorf-Astoria Hotel in New York City the day after the survivors landed.
 Senators and spectators heard dramatic testimony from the surviving passengers and crew.
 Smith's subcommittee issued a report on May 28 that led to significant reforms in international maritime safety.
 Smith achieved some notoriety for being more colorful than knowledgeable, even being called "Watertight Smith" by the British press for asking whether watertight compartments, actually meant to keep the ship afloat, were meant to shelter passengers.
 In addition to this, he continually interrupted witnesses, and asked questions they had already answered or about events they were not present for.
 In one of his more redundant questions, Smith asked the ship's fifth officer Harold Lowe what an iceberg was made of, which Lowe responded with, "Ice, I suppose sir?".

 In "The Titanic Chronicles", a 1999 television documentary about the senate hearings, he was voiced by David Garrison.
 In "Unsinkable" the 2024 movie Sen. William Alden Smith was portrayed by Cotter Smith.